linbojin/Skeletonization-by-Zhang-Suen-Thinning-Algorithm/README.md

     Condition 3: P2 * P4 * P8 = 0
     Condition 4: P2 * P6 * P8 = 0

-### Iteration   <br/>
+### Iteration:   <br/>
 If any pixels were set in this round of either step 1 or step 2 then all steps are repeated until no image pixels are so changed.   <br/>

 ### Reference:   <br/>
-Page48-50, "Character Recognition Systems: A Guide for Students and Practitioners" By Mohamed Cheriet, Nawwaf Kharma, Cheng-Lin Liu, Ching Suen
+Page48-50, "Character Recognition Systems: A Guide for Students and Practitioners" By Mohamed Cheriet, Nawwaf Kharma, Cheng-Lin Liu, Ching Suen <br/>

 Implement Results:
 ------------------------------------------------